bormaxi8080/job-boards-parsing-drafts/README.md

-# job-boards-parsing-examples
+# job-boards-parsing-drafts

-Some parsing examples that scraps vacancies and resumes on job boards, aka hh.ru, habr.ru and others
+Some parsing drafts to scraps vacancies and resumes on job boards, aka hh.ru, habr.ru and others.

 Project removed from archive.